nyergler/effective-django/source/01_intro/additional-views.rst

    :lines: 5-11
    :language: django

-You may wonder where the ``contact`` value in the contact comes from: the class based views that wrap a single object (those that take a primary key or slug) expose that to the context in two different
+You may wonder where the ``contact`` value in the contact comes from.
+The class based views that wrap a single object (those that take a primary key or slug) expose that to the context in two different
 ways: as a variable named ``object``, and as a variable named after the model class.
 The latter often makes your templates easier to read and understand later.
-You can customize this name by overriding ``get_context_object_name`` on your view.
+(You can customize this name by overriding ``get_context_object_name`` on your view.)

 .. sidebar:: Made a Change?
 Run the Tests.